olumpeter/JavaScript-Dynamic-Client-Side-Scripting/1-what-is-javascript/examples/README.md

 dependencies, then use `async`.
-- If your scripts need to wait for parsing and depend on other scripts and/or the DOM being in place, load them using defer and put their corresponding `<script&gt;` elements in the order you want the browser to execute them.
+- If your scripts need to wait for parsing and depend on other scripts and/or the DOM being in place, load them using defer and put their corresponding `<script>` elements in the order you want the browser to execute them.

 ## JavaScript Comments